 This is a collaborative post and doesn’t necessarily reflect the views of this blog or its author.

 There is plenty of good, sound and helpful advice to be found on this blog regarding being a parent of a child that has been diagnosed with autism spectrum disorder, but now it’s time to look at the other end of the age spectrum.
-Now, it’s time to look at what needs to be done in regards to the looking after of an elderly relative, or anybody of old age for that matter, who have themselves been diagnosed as autistic.
+As your loved one gets older, they may also need help moving around the house.

 To find advice on this matter, make sure to read on.

 First of all, consider just how autism can affect the elderly